 Our portfolio consists primarily of debt and equity investments in smaller privately-owned companies.
 Investing in these types of companies involves a number of significant risks.
 Typically, the debt in which we invest is not initially rated by any rating agency; however, we believe that if such investments were rated, they would be below investment grade.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 Compared to larger publicly-owned companies, these small companies may be in a weaker financial position and experience wider variations in their operating results, which may make them more vulnerable to economic downturns.
 Typically, these companies need more capital to compete; however, their access to capital is limited and their cost of capital is often higher than that of their competitors.
 Our portfolio companies often face intense competition from larger companies with greater financial, technical and marketing resources and their success typically depends on the managerial talents and efforts of an individual or a small group of persons.
 Therefore, any loss of its key employees could affect a portfolio company's ability to compete effectively and harm its financial condition.
-Further, some of these companies conduct business in regulated industries that are susceptible to regulatory changes.
-These factors could impair the cash flow of our portfolio companies and result in other events, such as bankruptcy.
+Further, some of these companies and result in other events, such as bankruptcy.
 These events could limit a portfolio company's ability to repay its obligations to us, which may have an adverse effect on the return on, or the recovery of, our investment in these businesses.
 Deterioration in a borrower's financial condition and prospects may be accompanied by deterioration in the value of the loan's collateral.